WICG/webpackage/explainer.md

 `Content-Type` in the response, so the initial request is identical to any other request in the same context.
-It follows redirects, is constrained by the embedder's and any parent frame's Content Security Policy, and goes through the embedder's or the physical URL's Service Worker.
+It follows redirects, is constrained by the embedder's and any parent frame's Content Security Policy, and goes through the physical URL's Service Worker for navigations or the embedder's otherwise.

-Once the response comes back, its `Content-Type: application/signed-exchange` header tells the client that it represents a signed exchange, but it's initially treated like any other response: the Response object shown to the Service Worker is the bytes of the `application/signed-exchange` resource, not the response inside it, and the client follows the remaining steps only if the Service Worker responds with an encoded `application/signed-exchange` resource.
-The `application/signed-exchange` also participates in caches the same way as any other resource.
+Once the response comes back, its `Content-Type: application/signed-exchange` header tells the client that it represents a signed exchange, but it's initially treated like any other response: the Response object shown to the Service Worker (if any) is the bytes of the `application/signed-exchange` resource, not the response inside it, and the `application/signed-exchange` participates in caches the same way as any other resource.

 ### Fetch the certificate chain